Northern elephant seal

 The northern elephant seal (Mirounga angustirostris) or northern sea elephant, is one of two species of elephant seal (the other is the southern elephant seal).
 It is a member of the family Phocidae (true seals).
-Elephant seals derive their name from their great size and from the male's large proboscis, which is used in making extraordinarily loud roaring noises, especially during the mating competition.
+Elephant seals derive their name from their great size and from the male's large proboscis.
 Sexual dimorphism in size is great.
 Correspondingly, the mating system is highly polygynous; a successful male is able to impregnate up to 50 females in one season.